skjolber/3d-bin-container-packing/README.md

 per order distribution for web-shops, a healthy part of the orders are within its grasp.

 # Get involved
-If you have any questions, comments or improvement suggestions, please file an issue or submit a pull-request.
+If you have any questions, comments or improvement suggestions, please file an issue or submit a pull-request. __DO NOT send me emails unless you're prepared to pay for my time.__

 Feel free to connect with me on [LinkedIn], see also my [Github page].